Pregnancy & Women’s Health

 National Tobacco Quit Line: 1-800-QUIT-NOW (1-800-784-8669) (TTY 711)

-Congratulations, being a new mother is an exciting time.
-But it can bring some unexpected challenges.
+Being a new mother can bring some unexpected challenges.
 You may have questions about how to keep yourself and your baby healthy.

-Besides talking with your provider, there are many resources to help keep you healthy, both physically and emotionally.
-There are also many resources to help you keep your baby safe, happy, and healthy.
+Besides talking with your provider, there are many resources to help keep you as healthy as possible, both physically and emotionally.
+There are also many resources to help you keep your baby as safe, happy, and healthy as possible.

 Health A to Z (Healthwise)